badlydrawnben/eleventy-guide/src/posts/034-images.md

 2. Use a third-party service like Cloudinary to do all the hosting and heavy-lifting for you.

 ## The official eleventy-img plugin
-There's a few Eleventy image plugins available, but let's look at [Zach's eleventy-img](https://github.com/11ty/eleventy-img) one.
+There's a few Eleventy image plugins available, but let's look at [the official eleventy-img](https://www.11ty.dev/docs/plugins/image/) one.

 I haven't used this one before, and to be honest it has taken me ages to get it to work.
-I'm sure it's me, but for what it's worth – this is the code that works for me.
-I've taken the example code for the `myResponsiveImage` shortcode and tweaked it to get it working in my setup.
+I'm sure it's me, but for what it's worth – this is the code that worked.
+I've taken the example code for the `myResponsiveImage` shortcode in the Github repo version and tweaked it to get it working in my setup.

 Plus I have added in another couple of parameters to the shortcode for image class and lazy loading.